-Capacity utilization achieved in paper plant during the year is 88.71% (Prev. yr.
-90.88%).
-Volumes could have been higher but for the labour strike at the paper plant from 11th March, 2013 which affected the production for 21 days in the financial year.
+The capacity utilization achieved in paper plant during the year is 65.88% (Prev. yr.
+88.71%).
+Volumes could have been higher, but for the labour strike at the Paper plant, which affected the production during the first quarter, for 89 days.
+Increase in Raw material, Fuel cost, affected the earnings as it was possible to recover the costs partially owing to tight market conditions.